 |

-Nika Oblak & Primoz Novak posted flyers with a sentence 'Looking
+Nika Oblak & Primoz Novak post flyers with a sentence 'Looking for

-for a Gallerist' and their phone number, which one could tear off,
+a gallerist' and their phone number, which one can tear off, in three

 photos